 The original retail price of the OSCar was UK£599 and approximately 2,000 are said to have been built during the short lifespan of the Oxford Synthesiser Company.
 Huggett's ideas seem to have been constantly racing ahead and there were numerous revisions to the specification during the production run.

 The OSCar's downfall was that it quickly ended up having to compete with new polyphonic programmable MIDI synths produced by the likes of Casio and Yamaha.
-Very soon the DX7 arrived and became the "must have" synth for 1980s pop bands.
+Very soon the DX7 arrived and became the "must have" synth for 1980s pop bands as well as an infinitely complex sound design tool for Brian Eno.
 And for those eclectic souls who still wanted analogue then Sequential Circuits or Roland were offering OSCar's programability and MIDI features but in polyphonic machines.

 Nonetheless, OSCar lives on.
 It is one of many vintage synths to win new fans following the revival of analogue sounds through dance music.
 Thanks to Chris Huggett's foresight it can link up to modern MIDI systems more easily than other vintage analogue synths.
 Its digital control system means that its tuning is much more reliable than notoriously unstable analogue contemporaries.
 And, best of all, it offers a wide range of great analogue sounds with all the infinite "tweakability" that you get from having a user interface consisting of loads of knobs rather than a few push buttons.